Documentation

 Tips

-• Keep a recent cloud backup running.
-Phones get lost, dropped, and stolen.
+• Keep a recent Dropbox backup running.
+Phones get lost, dropped, and stolen, and on Android a local-only backup disappears if the app is uninstalled.
+Signing in to Dropbox keeps an off-device copy.
 A weekly backup is enough for most people.

 • Backups are tied to the app version that wrote them.
 A backup made by an old version restores fine into the latest version.
 Going the other direction (restoring a new backup into an older app) is not guaranteed to work.